Path-by-path uniqueness for stochastic differential equations under Krylov-R\"ockner condition: Main results

-then $\lim_{n} Y^{n}=X^{s,x}(\omega)$ uniformly on $[s ,T]$. \end{theorem} We say that the SDE \eqref{SDE} is \emph{strongly complete} if for a.s. $\omega$, the ODE \eqref{eqn.ODEomega} generates a continuous semiflow over $[0,\infty)$.
+For a random semiflow $X$ on $ I$, we say that $X$ is continuous if for a.s. $\omega$, the map $(s,t,x)\mapsto X_t^{s,x}(\omega)$ is continuous on $\simi\times\Rd$.
+We say that $X$ is \emph{locally $\kappa$-H\"older continuous in space} if for a.s. $\omega$, $(X^{s,x}_t(\omega))_{s,t,x}$ is locally $\kappa$-H\"older continuous in space (see Definition~\ref{def:randomsemiflow}). \end{definition} \begin{definition} We say that the SDE \eqref{SDE} is \emph{strongly complete} if for a.s. $\omega$, the ODE \eqref{eqn.ODEomega} generates a continuous semiflow over $[0,\infty)$.
 This means that there exists a measurable map